 To restrict an existing Internal User (User A) such that they can only access one or two workspaces, you'll follow these steps.

-NOTE: Generally, if an Internal User will be accessing only one or two workspaces, it may be easier to remove the Internal User from the repository, and re-add them as an External User.
+NOTE: This assumes an "optimistic" or open security model, where most users have access to most documents.
+Generally, if an Internal User will be accessing only one or two workspaces, it may be easier to remove the Internal User from the repository, and re-add them as an External User.
 In the rare case that an Internal User cannot be re-added as an External User, follow the steps below.
 Steps 1 and 2 may differ depending on your security configuration.
 Learn more about External Users.

 1) Go to the Admin link at the top right and then click the second menu option titled "Add and Remove Users and Groups."